 Consumer and Travel Benefits

 When it comes to consumer benefits, all four Ink cards are just about equal.
 You get purchase protection and extended warranty protection on all cards.
-The only difference is with cell phone protection, which is exclusive to the Ink Preferred and Ink Premier cards.
+The only difference is with cell phone protection, which is exclusive to the Ink Preferred and the Ink Premier cards.

 If you care a lot about travel benefits, the Ink Preferred is your best bet.
 It’s a fully fledged travel card, so it comes with every type of travel insurance you could want to protect you on your next business trip.